 On the other hand, variable mortgage rates have proven to be less expensive compared to fixed rates when examined historically, and they particularly make sense in falling interest rate environments.

-The 3-year term is sensible if you foresee breaking your mortgage within a few years – like, if you were to upgrade your home, for instance.
+The 3-year term is sensible if you foresee breaking your mortgage within a few years – if you were planning to upgrade your home, for instance.
 Opting for a 3-year term over, say, a 5-year term could save you a considerable amount in penalty costs.

-Another point to consider is a variable rate’s relationship to prime: if you believe discounts to prime will become more favourable in the short-term, committing to a 3-year over a 5-year mortgage rate is also a sound strategy.
+Another point to consider is a variable rate’s relationship to prime: if you believe discounts to prime will become more favourable in the future, committing to a 3-year over a 5-year mortgage rate is also a sound strategy.

-Popularity of the 3-year variable mortgage rates
+The popularity of the 3-year variable mortgage rates

 What drives changes in 3-year variable mortgage rates?